1MONURAJBHAR/Javascript-Project_2/readme.md

-# Hey there this ia Quiz app project
+# Hey there this is Quiz app project
 using HTML,CSS & JAVASCRIPT